rastababy/qubes-4.1-installation/README.md

 But to get some nice widgets working in KDE we need to install some more dependencies.

     3. sudo qubes-dom0-update        qt5-qtbase-devel qt5-qtdeclarative-devel qt5-qtx11extras-devel  \
-             "                       kf5-plasma-devel kf5-kglobalaccel-devel kf5-kxmlgui-devel kscreen  ;from now you can install a widget like virtual desktopbar
+             "                       kf5-plasma-devel kf5-kglobalaccel-devel kf5-kxmlgui-devel kscreen

+Now you can install a widget like virtual desktopbar.
+But we need some more dependencies that later you can add easily your prefered and top rated widgets from the plasma-store like the window-buttons to your KDE.
+I like to do everything annoying at the beginning;)
+    4.

 Next I installed some more packages that are usually available at KDE, like the file manager, console, screen tools and such things.

-    4. sudo qubes-dom0-update        kscreen dolphin konsole
+    4. sudo qubes-dom0-update        kscreen dolphin konsole kde-partitionmanager

+(in the partition manager you can increase your root volume from 20g to 30g.
+That is good, if you like to install many and big templates like the kali from fepitre or gentoo and then you never will get problems at extracting and downloading.